sampsyo/home/_drafts/opengl.md

 Check out those variables `position` and `phase` in the vertex and fragment shaders, respectively.
 The `in` and `uniform` qualifiers mean they're parameters that come from the CPU.
-To use those parameters, the first step is to [look up *location* handles][tgl-locs] for each variable:
+To use those parameters, the host program's first step is to [look up *location* handles][tgl-locs] for each variable:

 ```c
 GLuint loc_phase = glGetUniformLocation(program, "phase");